ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_15_finetune_export_onnx_model/guide.en-gb.md

 > DenseNet models are pre-trained on [ImageNet](https://www.image-net.org/) dataset.
 >

-The goal is to Fine-Tune model **DenseNet121** to classify daily life images with the **CIFAR-10** dataset.
+The goal is to Fine-Tune a **DenseNet121** model to classify daily life images with the **CIFAR-10** dataset.
 It is composed of 10 classes:

 - airplane
 - automobile